 Crayons are wax, and wax melts at a high temperature.
 If you’re not working with much damage, a hairdryer can come in handy to rid of the art.

 Plug in a hairdryer and hold it a few inches away from the wall.
 Wait until the wax melts, then turn off the hairdryer.
 Use a wet rag and a little detergent to wipe off the melted leftovers.

 These methods can help you feel more comfortable giving crayons to your chaotic little artists.
 If the art is on your wood – you can clean it up.

-Final Thoughts on How to Get Crayon off Wood
+Final Thoughts on How to Remove Crayon off Wood

 There are many different options to remove crayon from wood.
 From toothpaste and mayonnaise to WD-40, there are plenty of choices and tools you likely already have on hand.

 While crayon can be somewhat difficult to remove, using some of these solutions can make your job much easier!
 Good luck!